 Primary sclerosing cholangitis (PSC) may be difficult to diagnose at first, even by a gastroenterologist.
 Keeping track of your symptoms, asking questions, and asking for a second opinion may be helpful.
-We are glad you found the PSC website, which can help you better understand PSC, and find other resources to expand your knowledge about PSC.
+We are glad you found the PSC Partners website which can help you better understand this rare disease, and assist you in finding other resources to expand your knowledge.

 Steps To Follow for Long-Term Care